NFig/NFig.UI/README.md

 # Settings Panel Component

-This is the settings panel front end component that we use in the admin section of Stack Exchange's Ad Server, backed by [NFig][2] and [NFig.Redis][3].
+This is the settings panel front end component that we use in the admin section of Stack Overflow's Ad Server, backed by [NFig][2] and [NFig.Redis][3].

 ## Usage